AI Manifesto

 What I'm choosing to do in the face of the AI tech wave:

-Seriously limiting or eliminating my use of AI for anything related to judgment, validation, etc.
+Seriously limiting or eliminating my use of AI for anything related to judgment, validation, decision-making, relationships, etc.

-Learning all I can (especially philosophically) about AI so I can use it in practical ways intentionally and skeptically.
+Learning all I can (especially philosophically) about AI so I can use it in intentionally and skeptically.

 Making my phone boring again, quitting/seriously limiting social media.
 No doom-scrolling.